The fashion industry has been making headlines in the last few years, and not for the right reasons.

 Change begins at the checkout.
 Ask yourself if you really need another chunky knit.
 Another pair of sneakers.
 Another winter coat.
 There is nothing wrong with indulging every once in a while, but disposing of one item in favor of a near-identical one is as unhealthy to your bank balance as it is to the planet.

-There are two very fun, and very easy ways to avoid this problem.
+There are three very fun, and very easy ways to avoid this problem.
 The first is unleashing your inner artist by upcycling old clothing.
 Turning your old t-shirts into a patchwork quilt, transforming your dad’s shirt into a mini dress, and stringing together fabric scraps to knit a cozy scarf are only a few ideas that almost anyone can do.
 If you don’t trust yourself, it’s worth asking a nearby seamstress to see what magic they can work.

-Perhaps a more touching way to give your clothes a longer life is by visiting your local homeless shelter.
+But perhaps a more touching way to give your clothes a longer life is by visiting your local homeless shelter.
 You might not be in need of that old sweatshirt anymore, but someone else certainly will be.

 READ THIS NEXT

-Photo: Sorbis / Shutterstock.com
+Feature Photo: Sorbis / Shutterstock.com